Recommendations

 Dulwich Picture Gallery

-Also free to under 18s, Dulwich Picture Gallery has developed a resource pack with and for families, stuffed with entertaining activities and a Family Trail around the building's surrounding gardens.
-The family events programme is jam-packed with fun things to do.
-Plus, there are books and art activities for children in the shop, and a kids menu in the airy café.
+Also free to under 18s, Dulwich Picture Gallery has developed a resource pack with and for families, stuffed with entertaining activities and Family Trails around the galleries and the building's surrounding gardens.
+The family events programme is jam-packed with fun things to do, and there are books and art activities for children available in the shop.

 IndividualTiana Clarke Please note this is an example card and not a reflection of the final product